scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 ***

-This post is based on my experiences over the last few years.
+This post is based on my experiences of moving from product management to 'product leadership' over the last few years.

 My recent perspective from within a large organisation, within an even larger organisation that has existed for a long time and needs to change how it operates in under to survive in the modern age.
 My perspective is also from a specialist leadershop role (product management) at a time when leaders are often generalists.